 Telephone number

-It’s possible that you may receive a prompt to autofill your return with Auto-fill my return based on the account information that you enter.
+It’s possible that you may receive a prompt to automatically populate some information in your return with Auto-fill my return based on the account information that you enter.
 From here, you’ll start entering information about your income, expenses, deductions, etc. if the information isn’t already populated.

 Submitting your tax filing online